zdravkov/kendo-docs/getting-started/web/notification/overview.md

 	});
 	</script>

+There may be cases when the popup notifications appear too quickly or become too much on the screen and there is no more available space.
+In this case the subsequent popups will appear outside of the visible viewport area and will be inaccessible (if pinned).
+If such scenarios are likely to occur, it is recommended to consider using shorter hide delay or static notifications (see below), for better usability.

-In addition to popups, the **Notification** widget can also display "static" notifications, which do not overlay other elements, but instead take part in the so-called *normal flow* of the page content.
+The **Notification** widget can also display "static" notifications, which do not overlay other elements, but instead take part in the so-called *normal flow* of the page content.
 In this case positioning settings do not make sense and are ignored.
 Stacking can be downwards (by default) or upwards.
 Static notifications are displayed, if a target container is specified.
+One widget instance can display either popup or static notifications, not both at the same time.

-### Example - static configuration
+### Example - enable static notifications

     <div id="notification"></div>